CircuitSetup/Time-Circuits-Display/README.md

 #### How to set the audio volume:

-Basically, and by default, the device uses the hardware volume knob to determine the desired volume.
-You can change this to a fixed-level setting as follows:
+By default, the device uses the built-in hardware volume knob to determine the desired volume.
+You can change this to a pre-selected level as follows:
 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "VOL-UME" is shown
 - Hold ENTER
-- Press ENTER to toggle between "USE VOLUME KNOB" and "FIXED LEVEL"
+- Press ENTER to toggle between "USE VOLUME KNOB" and "SELECT LEVEL"
 - Hold ENTER to proceed
-- If you chose "FIXED LEVEL/"SW", you can now select the desired level by pressing ENTER repeatedly.
+- If you chose "SELECT LEVEL", you can now select the desired level by pressing ENTER repeatedly.
 There are 20 levels available.
 The volume knob is now ignored.
 - Hold ENTER to save and quit the menu

+You can also quickly set the volume by typing a code on the keypad followed by ENTER.
+300-319 select a level, 399 enables the volume knob.

+If you are using a Rotary Encoder for volume, you need to disable the volume knob by pre-selecting a level (00-19).
+While the built-in volume knob is active, the Rotary Encoder will do nothing.

 #### How to select the music folder number: